Tuesday, 26 August 2014

 © Allen Tiller

-It was common practice to remove the frail and ill from Adelaide Gaol and send them to Gladstone to see out their days, most were elderly women, who would pass away within her walls.
+More often than not, however, the gaol housed the sick, the elderly, and the disabled.
+It became common practice to transfer frail and ill prisoners from Adelaide Gaol and other prisons throughout the South Australian colony to Gladstone to spend their final days.
+Many were elderly women who would ultimately pass away within its walls.

-The South Australian Advertiser Tuesday 1 December 1885 – page 5
+Tuesday, 1 December 1885 – Page 5

 "Caroline F. C. Grahlow, an old woman, died in gaol yesterday.
-An inquest on the body was held at the gaol by Mr Ingram J.P., Mr. Stewart being foreman of the jury.
+An inquest on the body was held at the gaol by Mr Ingram J.P., Mr Stewart being foreman of the jury.

 The evidence of the doctor, matron, and the keeper was taken, and a verdict was returned that death occurred from natural causes.